 TFirstSSB_MAX: Is the time to the end of the first complete SSB burst indicated by the SMTC, or within 5ms if SMTC is not configured, after slot n + THARQ+3msNR slot length, further fulfilling:

-- In FR1, in case of intra-band contiguous SCell activation or in case of intra-band non-contiguous SCell activation for UE not capable of [intraBandNRCA-NonCollocated-r18], the occasion when all active serving cells and SCells being activated or released are transmitting SSB bursts in the same slot; in case of intra-band non-contiguous SCell activation for UE capable of [intraBandNRCA-NonCollocated-r18] or in case of inter-band SCell activation, the first occasion when the SCell being activated is transmitting SSB burst.
+- In FR1, in case of intra-band contiguous SCell activation or in case of intra-band non-contiguous SCell activation for UE not capable of [intraBandNRCA-NonCollocated-r18] or UE is capable of [intraBandNRCA-NonCollocated-r18] and [nonCollocatedTypeNR-CA-r18] is provided, the occasion when all active serving cells and SCells being activated or released are transmitting SSB bursts in the same slot; in case of intra-band non-contiguous SCell activation for UE capable of [intraBandNRCA-NonCollocated-r18] and [nonCollocatedTypeNR-CA-r18] is not provided or in case of inter-band SCell activation, the first occasion when the SCell being activated is transmitting SSB burst.

 - In FR2, the occasion when all active serving cells and SCells being activated or released are transmitting SSB bursts in the same slot.